OpenSmock/Iconography/README.md

 Unzip the archive on your computer.

-Setup the directory with the unziped directory with the dedicated settings section.
+Set up the directory with the unzipped directory with the dedicated settings section.

 There are three different ways to get an icon :